England | Scotland | Wales | Northern Ireland | Ireland

 Mental Health Nurse - provides a weekly clinic to provide mental health support.

-Physiotherapists - clinics twice a week with Jan Hadley to provide physiotherapy and musculo-skeletal services.
+Physiotherapists - clinics twice a week with Jan Hadley and Lucy Head to provide physiotherapy and musculo-skeletal services.

 Mental Health Consultant - visits once a month to see patients who have been referred to secondary care.